ZecHub/zechub/site/Zcash_Organizations/Zcash_Foundation.md

 ![image](https://global.discourse-cdn.com/zcash/optimized/3X/6/8/68ad4ceeb7ad5df77ebff311c2580ceda3ecef10_2_690x172.jpeg)

-On February 22, 2023, a new experimental credit program from the Zcash Foundation (ZF) was announced, which we call “Minor Grants”.
+On February 22, 2023, a new experimental credit program from the Zcash Foundation (ZF) was announced, which we call **Minor Grants**.
 It is intended to complement the Major Grants program (also known as Zcash Community Grants) by providing a source of funding for smaller grants.
 Hopefully, this will reduce the number of minor grant grants that are submitted to the ZCG, allowing them to focus their attention on larger, more controlled grants that are more in line with what the Major Grants program financially intends.
 Additionally, I would like to create a channel for subordinating titles that are not directly related to Zcash, but that explore broader applications of zero-knowledge proofs or other approaches to financial privacy, in line with our charitable purpose.

 **The Application Process**